Liliia-Aliakberova/logview_approaches_for_extention/README.md

     ```

 ### Import ###
-Once installed, you can import LogView into their Python scripts or Jupyter Notebooks:
+Once installed, you can import LogView into your Python scripts or Jupyter Notebooks:

 ```python
 import logview
 ```